Phylogenetic automata, pruning, and multiple alignment: Formal definitions

 We can represent $H_n$ diagramatically as \begin{parsetree} ( .. ( .$\idfork$. ( .$B_l$. .$E_l$. ) ( .$B_r$. .$E_r$. ) ) ) \end{parsetree} \\ \figref{fork-tkf91liv-tkf91mf}, \figref{fork-tkf91viterbi-tkf91cs} and \figref{fork-tkf91forward2-tkf91cs} are examples of $H_n$ transducers.

-Transducer $E_n$, which is what we mean by the ``constrained-expanded model'', is effectively a profile of sequences that might plausibly appear at node $n$, given the observed descendants of that node. \figref{viterbi-profile} is an example of such transducers for the ``intermediate sequence'' in the tree of \figref{cs-mf-liv-tree}. (\figref{viterbi-fork-tkf91liv-tkf91mf} and \figref{forward2-fork-tkf91liv-tkf91mf} show the relationship to the corresponding $H_n$ transducers).
+Transducer $E_n$, which is what we mean by the ``constrained-expanded model'', is effectively a profile of sequences that might plausibly appear at node $n$, given the observed descendants of that node. \figref{viterbi-profile} and \figref{forward2-profile} are examples of such transducers for the ``intermediate sequence'' in the tree of \figref{cs-mf-liv-tree}. (\figref{viterbi-fork-tkf91liv-tkf91mf} and \figref{forward2-fork-tkf91liv-tkf91mf} show the relationship to the corresponding $H_n$ transducers).

 The profile is constructed as follows.

 The general idea is to generate a set of candidate sequences at node $n$, by sampling from the posterior distribution of such sequences {\bf given only the descendants of node $n$,} ignoring (for the moment) the nodes outside the $n$-rooted subtree.
 To do this, we need to introduce a prior distribution over the sequence at node $n$.
 This prior is an approximation to replace the true (but as yet unknown) posterior distribution due to nodes outside the $n$-rooted subtree (including $n$'s parent, and ancestors all the way back to the root, as well as siblings, cousins etc.)